gkichaev/PAINTOR_V2.1/README.md

 ## Description

-We provide a command line implementation of the PAINTOR and PAINTOR Trans-ethnic frameworks described in [Kichaev et al. (PLOS Genetics, 2014)](http://www.plosgenetics.org/article/info%3Adoi%2F10.1371%2Fjournal.pgen.1004722) and Kichaev and Pasaniuc (In Review, 2015).
+We provide a command line implementation of the PAINTOR and PAINTOR Trans-ethnic frameworks described in [Kichaev et al. (PLOS Genetics, 2014)](http://www.plosgenetics.org/article/info%3Adoi%2F10.1371%2Fjournal.pgen.1004722) and Kichaev and Pasaniuc (American Journal of Human Genetics, 2015)[http://www.cell.com/ajhg/abstract/S0002-9297(15)00243-8].
 Briefly, PAINTOR is a statistical fine-mapping method that integrates functional genomic data with association strength from potentially multiple populations to prioritize variants for follow-up analysis.
 The software runs on multiple fine-mapping loci and/or populations simultaneously and takes as input the following data for each set of SNPs at a locus

 1. Summary Association Statistics (Z-scores)